Warning notification:Warning

-You can reduce your risk of further episodes of CHD by making some lifestyle changes.
+You can help reduce your risk of further heart problems by focusing on your lifestyle.

 Medicines

-Many different medicines are used to treat CHD.
-Usually, they either aim to reduce your blood pressure or widen your arteries.
+Many medicines are used to treat CHD.
+Usually, they either reduce your blood pressure or widen your arteries.

 Some heart medicines have side effects, so it may take a while to find one that works for you.
 A GP or specialist will discuss your options with you.